 John Marshall Chapter, NSDAR

 The John Marshall Chapter of National Society Daughters of the American Revolution (NSDAR or DAR), in Louisville, Kentucky, was organized January 12, 1892.
-On March 14, 1892, Charter No. Four was granted by the National Society of the Daughters of the American Revolution.
+On March 14, 1892, Charter No. Four was granted by the National Society Daughters of the American Revolution.
 The founders chose the name John Marshall to honor the 4th Chief Justice of the United States, serving from 1801 to 1835.

-The National Society of Daughters of the American Revolution is a non-profit, non-political, volunteer women’s service organization comprising 3,000 chapters and over 185,000 members.
+The National Society Daughters of the American Revolution is a non-profit, non-political, volunteer women’s service organization comprising 3,000 chapters and over 185,000 members.
 The DAR, and John Marshall Chapter, NSDAR, is committed to promoting education, historic preservation, and patriotism.